debanjandhara/Ultimate-Dev-Guides/DSA/Python - All Data Structure.md

 # Creating a List with
 # the use of multiple values
-List = ["Geeks", "For", "Geeks"] print("
-List containing multiple values: ") print(List)
+List = ["Geeks", "For", "Geeks"] print("List containing multiple values: ") print(List)

 # Creating a Multi-Dimensional List
 # (By Nesting a list inside a List)
 List2 = [['Geeks', 'For'], ['Geeks']]
-print("
-Multi-Dimensional List: ")
+print("Multi-Dimensional List: ")
 print(List2)

 # accessing a element from the